pacelf/pacelf.phase3.jekyll/README.md

 View `package.json` for more commands and details.

-#### Deploy via GitHub and Netlify
+#### Deployments via GitHub

-The site is be deployed to Netlify.com when pushed to the GitHub repository via:
+The site is deployed by GitHub Pages to [https://pacelf.github.io/](https://pacelf.github.io/)

+Changes can be made to deployed site by making changes to the [GitHub repository](https://github.com/pacelf/pacelf.github.io) `master` branch via:

 ```shell
 git push